The Brothers Grimm (film): Filming

+Disputes between Terry Gilliam, Bob Weinstein, and Harvey Weinstein

+Gilliam often disputed with executive producers Bob and Harvey Weinstein during production.
+The Weinstein Brothers fired cinematographer and regular Gilliam collaborator Nicola Pecorini after six weeks.
+Pecorini was then replaced by Newton Thomas Sigel.

 "I'm used to riding roughshod over studio executives," Gilliam explained, "but the Weinsteins rode roughshod over me."
-Gilliam got so upset, filming was shut down for nearly two weeks.
+Gilliam got so upset that filming was shut down for nearly two weeks.
 Matt Damon reflected on the situation: "I've never been in a situation like that.
 Terry was spitting rage at the system, at the Weinsteins.
 You can't try and impose big compromises on a visionary director like him.
 If you try to force him to do what you want creatively, he'll go nuclear."

 The feud between Gilliam and the Weinsteins was eventually settled, although Bob Weinstein blamed the entire situation on yellow journalism.
 Filming was scheduled to end in October, but due to various problems during filming, principal photography did not end until the following 27 November.

-Due to the tensions between the filmmaker and the producers during production, Gilliam said in retrospect about the film, "[I]t's not the film they wanted and it's not quite the film I wanted.
-It's the film that is a result of [...] two groups of people, who aren’t working well together."
-With regards to the Weinsteins also producing Martin Scorsese's film Gangs of New York (2002), Gilliam stated: "Marty [Scorsese] said almost the exact same quote I said, without us knowing it: 'They took the joy out of filmmaking.'"
+Due to the tensions between Gilliam and the Weinsteins during production, Gilliam said in retrospect about the film, "[I]t's not the film they wanted and it's not quite the film I wanted.
+It's the film that is a result of [...] two groups of people, who aren't working well together."
+Regarding the Weinsteins also producing Martin Scorsese's film Gangs of New York (2002), Gilliam stated: "Marty [Scorsese] said almost the exact same quote I said, without us knowing it: 'They took the joy out of filmmaking.'"